About this course

 What is the purpose of the criminal justice system?
 What is the appropriate role of the police?
 How have efforts to rehabilitate offenders changed over recent decades?
 How are political priorities re-shaping criminal justice?
 These are some of...

-This module will develop your understanding and knowledge of development across childhood, adolescence and adulthood.
+This module will develop your understanding and knowledge of development across childhood, adolescence, adulthood, and old age.
 We will present historical and current research studies and explain how these link to related theoretical frameworks.
-The module will e...
+The mod...

 This module introduces students to three key themes of employment law: (1) employment status; (2) the contract of employment and (3) termination of employment.
 You will acquire a good understanding of the relevant law, you will also develop a critical ...